AI Sales Intelligence Platform for Banks: How to Choose One That Reaches Production

 A working AI sales intelligence platform for banks must do five things horizontal platforms typically do not.

-Four Patterns — What This Looks Like in Practice
+Four Banking and BFSI Patterns in Practice

 Four operational patterns drawn from McKinsey's documented cases and the institutional-sales motion.

-Pattern 3 — Treasury opportunity from deposit signal.
+Pattern 3 — Treasury opportunity from a deposit or cash-management signal.
 A regional commercial bank holds the parent treasury relationship.
 A subsidiary's deposit pattern signals a treasury product need.
-Hierarchy-aware entity resolution maps the subsidiary to the parent; the signal layer detects the pattern; the decisioning layer ranks the action; the agentic execution layer drafts the outreach, prepares the briefing, and routes to the parent's coverage RM for approval.
+Hierarchy-aware entity resolution maps the subsidiary to the parent; the buying signal detection layer detects the pattern; the decisioning layer ranks the action; the agentic execution layer drafts the outreach, prepares the briefing, and routes to the parent's coverage RM for approval.
 The RM reviews, edits, sends.
 The opportunity converts.
-The pattern is the operational expression of revenue execution for financial services.

 The 25-Question AI Sales Platform Evaluation Framework